 - Decide how to sell it

-- On WHOIS directory, make sure your contact information is public
+- On the WHOIS directory, make sure your contact information is public

 - Optimize your domain listing